beamline/docs/docs/index.md

 * Andrea Burattin. "[Beamline: A comprehensive toolkit for research and development of streaming process mining](http://dx.doi.org/10.1016/j.simpa.2023.100551)".
 In *Software Impacts*, vol. 17 (2023).

-??? quote "BibTeX of the citation"
+??? quote "BibTeX for citation"
     ```bibtex
     @article{BURATTIN2023100551,
       title = {Beamline: A comprehensive toolkit for research and development of streaming process mining},